 The buildings here are full of character and authentically preserved, and like Kotor, filled with varied architecture of great quality.
 As you stroll along the bay, you’ll notice how each building differs slightly from the other, yet how all their styles come together quite harmoniously.

-I absolutely adore all the little details that stand out at you – a decorated awning, a doorway carved with floral motifs, a balcony over-hanging with creepers – such touches make the place truly alive.
+I absolutely adore all the little details that stand out – a decorated awning, a doorway carved with floral motifs, a balcony over-hanging with creepers – such touches make the place truly alive.

 Both Kotor and Perast can become a little overwhelming if there are large cruise ships in the harbour.
-During such time, these small cities can become overrun with tourists, which I feel, they do not have the capacity to handle adequately.
+During such time, these small cities can become overrun with tourists, which I feel they do not have the capacity to handle adequately.

 Nevertheless, despite their small size, there is always a secret spot to be found somewhere among their winding streets, where one can enjoy a glass of wine, or three, in peace.

 Once a mill, this wonderful property has now been converted into one of Montenegro’s finest – if not the finest – restaurant.
 The menu at Ćatovića Mlini focuses primarily on fish, and it would be a pity to go for anything else… although they do serve the famous cheese and pršut from Njeguši, which you absolutely should try.

 The property itself is stunning.
 A private estate with a huge garden and a large outdoor seating area, perfect for the many months of lovely weather in this part of Montenegro.

 Everything in this restaurant is perfect.
 From the freshly baked bread served with local olive oil to the perfectly prepared seafood and wine pairings. Ćatovića Mlini is a restaurant that will hold its own on the global stage – naturally, as Dalmatia is one of the best places in the world for fine dining, and this restaurant is one of the best in the region.